hthanhle/Bayesian-Gabor-Networks/README.md

 The lane dataset PLVP3 is available at: http://documents.uow.edu.au/~phung/plvp3.html

-The data should be under ./lane_dataset/PLVP3/
+The data should be under: ./lane_dataset/PLVP3/

 ### Train and test